guhaneshk/OpenLANE-ASICs-Physical-Design/Day4.md

 * To reduce slack violations further, we can upsize cells with high fanout, this gives stronger drivers to handle large capacitive loads which cuts delay.
 Since we can't tweak the load directly, increasing cell size helps.
 * even the tns are improved.

+## Clock tree synthesis TritonCTS and signal integrity

-## Clock tree routing and buffering using H-Tree algorithm
+### Clock tree routing and buffering using H-Tree algorithm

 <img width="1555" height="667" alt="image" src="https://github.com/user-attachments/assets/6c82b924-f76e-4ee5-a14b-d0ad43ec69a2" />